Aptos

 Handlers can optionally include a fetchConfig

-parameter to specify what data (events, resources changes, function arguments) should be retrieved for the transaction being processed.
+parameter to specify what additional data should be fetched for the transaction being processed.
 This optimizes data fetching.
+The configuration is defined by the MoveFetchConfig

 Getting Started Example